7–11 Sept 2025

 Poster Presentation

-For the upgrade of the electro-optical bunch arrival-time monitors (EO-BAMs) employed at several X-ray free-electron laser (XFEL) facilities, a novel pickup structure has been proposed, and its feasibility was successfully tested at the ELBE accelerator.
-The design, comprising planar pickups on a printed circuit board (PCB) with an integrated combination network, delivers a significantly...
+For the upgrade of the electro-optical bunch arrival-time monitors (EO-BAMs) employed at several free-electron laser (FEL) facilities, a novel pickup structure has been proposed.
+Its feasibility was successfully tested at the ELBE accelerator.
+The design comprises planar pickups on a printed circuit board (PCB) with an integrated combination network.
+It delivers a significantly stronger signal...

 Laurence Stant (European Organization for Nuclear Research)